How NASCAR tracks are helping during COVID-19 pandemic - NBC Sports

 Talladega Superspeedway

-It will also be a COVID-19 test site on Friday, according to The Anniston Star.
+It was also a COVID-19 test site on Friday, according to The Anniston Star, with about 60 people getting tested.

-It will take place from 11 a.m. – 3 p.m.
-ET.
-Testing is free and there are no restrictions based on county lines as long as patients meet the criteria for testing.

-To qualify for testing, an individual must be symptomatic with fever, cough or shortness of breath; immunocompromised or have multiple chronic diseases; or over the age of 65, a health care worker or associated with a long-term health care facility.

 Texas Motor Speedway